 Only students accepted into SSS may take SSS courses (Math 0995-003, Math 1050-004, Stat 1045-002, USU 1730-012, USU 1750-001, USU 1750-002).
 There are no exceptions, due to federal grant regulations.

 SSS students returning from last year do not need to reapply.
 Just stop by and complete a reactivation form at the start of the fall semester.

 What is SSS

-Student Support Services is a federally funded Trio program designed to provide specific activities and services for 190 bachelor degree students.
+Student Support Services is a federally funded TRIO program designed to provide specific activities and services for 204 bachelor degree students on the Logan campus.
 These students are in need of academic support and meet at least one, if not more, of the following criteria: 1) low income, 2) first generation, and/or 3) have a documented disability.
 The services provided are based on the operation plan described in detail in the grant proposal document.
 The program is awarded funding based on this proposal, making it the official contract between USU and the US Department of Education in Washington, DC.
-USU Student Support Services Project is 86% federally funded at $292,340 annually.
-The Principal Investigator for this grant is Dennis Kohler, the Director of the SSS Program.
+USU Student Support Services Project is 77% federally funded at $321,755 annually.

 The Student Support Services will be an exemplary TRIO program for its best practices in serving disadvantaged students by providing "holistic and integrated services" at Utah State University, the state of Utah, and the region.